Start a Project

 Firstly, the main question is, what is vagrant, why should we adopt it in our working environment & what is the main difference between docker & vagrant?

-As you may know about virtualization, Vagrant is also a part of virtualization.
-We get a complete base machine with the help of vagrant in a virtual box and it’s up to you that you handle it from the command line or you wanna use its graphical interface.
+We get a complete base machine with the help of Vagrant in a virtual box and it’s up to you that you handle it from the command line or you wanna use its graphical interface.

-Because vagrant provides you with both interfaces GUI as well as CLI for virtualization, it is very feasible to run on your base machine, it didn’t consume a big amount of hardware on your base machine because it is also a lightweight application.
+Because Vagrant provides you with both interfaces GUI as well as CLI for virtualization, it is very feasible to run on your base machine.

-Now the other question is why should we adopt vagrants for virtualization.
+Why should we adopt vagrants for virtualization?

 It is very easy to handle, I mean it looks like no tangle of wires and you can easily run multiple developments or testing environments simultaneously on a single base machine.

-I would also like to tell you that there are so many organizations that are not only working on vagrant but also have moved their testing servers on it, they are adopting this application because of its reliability and consistency and all the servers are running well on this application.
+I would also like to tell you that there are so many organizations that are not only working on Vagrant but also have moved their testing servers to it.

-Even if I talk about my organization, we have also moved our couple of servers on vagrant and we get positive results, so you can say that I am writing this blog with practical experience.
+Even if I talk about my organization, we have also moved our couple of servers on Vagrant and we get positive results, so you can say that I am writing this blog with practical experience.

 Just take a backup of your vagrant box and after installation, export your vagrant box back to your base machine and start your work from where you have left off.